arpitpatelsitapur/ML-projects/README.md

 - SONAR Rock vs Mine Prediction using Logistic Regression
 - Spam Mail Prediction using Logistic Regression
 - Titanic Survival Prediction using Logistic Regression
-- Wine Quality Prediction using Random Forest
+- Wine Quality Prediction using Random Forest algo

 This list is sorted alphabetically based on the first character of each project's name.